 - 2 tbsp sliced fresh sage

 - Using a sharp knife, make an cut into the side of each pork chop right in the middle, opposite the bone.
-Cut all the way through the pork chops to the bone to create a pocket.
+Cut all the way through to the bone to create a pocket.

 - Put the chops into a gallon sized sealable bag and put the bag into a small baking dish.
-Mix together the water and salt for the brine and pour the brine over the chops into the bag.
-Seal the bag and put the chops into the refrigerator for 1-2 hours.
+Mix together the water and salt for the brine and pour the brine into the bag.
+Seal the bag and put it into the refrigerator for 1-2 hours.

 - Mix together the shredded cheese and herbs.